 You can export specific assets or text, specific artboards, or all artboards in the project.
 If you are using XD on Mac, you can also export assets to other applications.
 For more information, see Third party integration.

 To export design assets on Mac, select File > Export.
 On Windows, click the Hamburger menu, and click Export.

 - Batch: Export assets that are marked using the Mark for Export option.

 - Selected: Export selected assets.

-- All Artboards: To export all the artboards in your design, choose All Artboards.
+- All Artboards: Export all the artboards in your design.

 iOS has three export sizes.
 Assets are exported at 1x, 2x, and 3x resolutions.